Tax Guide for Florists

 Even though it is not required, we recommend you provide a copy of your seller's permit to the event operator.

-You can use the CDTFA-410-D, Swap Meets, Flea Markets, or Special Events Certification, to furnish to the operator the required information of the event where you sell your merchandise.
-The form is also available by calling our Customer Service Center at 1-800-400-7115 (CRS:711).
+You may provide the required information to the operator of the event by using CDTFA-410-D, Swap Meets, Flea Markets, or Special Events Certification.
+The form is also available by calling our Customer Service Center at 1-800-400-7115 (TTY:711).

-You are required to collect, report, and pay tax on the sales made at these venues using the applicable tax rate, for the jurisdiction, in effect.
+You are required to collect, report, and pay tax on the sales made at these venues using the applicable tax rate in effect for the jurisdiction.

-You must notify the CDTFA in writing, by calling us, or by visiting one of the CDTFA offices, if you no longer make sales at a business location, including a temporary selling location registered under your account.
+You must notify us by writing, calling, or by visiting one of our offices if you no longer make sales at a business location, including a temporary selling location registered under your account.

-Please see publication 111, Operators of Swap Meets, Flea Markets, or Special Events for more information on this topic.
+For more information see publication 111, Operators of Swap Meets, Flea Markets, or Special Events.

 Delivery Charge

-If you hire a common carrier such as the United State Postal Service, United Parcel Service, or other independent carrier, to deliver your flowers or other merchandise to your customer, your delivery charge may be exempt from tax if:
+1. You hire a common carrier, such as the United States Postal Service, or a contract carrier to deliver your flowers or other merchandise to your customer, and

-2. The delivery charge is not more than what you paid the common carrier or independent carrier to deliver the flowers or other merchandise.
+3. The delivery charge is not more than what you paid the common carrier or contract carrier (actual cost of delivery) to deliver the flowers or other merchandise.

 Flower Delivery Service